-"No, my friend," Milad laughed happily.
-"Now we do not have to fight any longer.
+"No, my friend," Majid laughed happily.
+"Now we don't have to fight any longer.
 It is over!
 I have been given a passport that is automatically renewed every three years for the rest of my life.
 My friend, all this you have given me.
 If you only knew how I would love to have you here right now!"